serde-rs/serde-rs.github.io/src/impl-serialize.md

 ## Serializing a sequence or map

 Complex types follow a three-step process of init, elements, end.
-The Serializer gets to keep track of some state which the Serialize implementation is responsible for passing to each method.

 ```rust
 impl<T> Serialize for Vec<T>